Mozart-Fintech/moz-bots/packages/embeds/wordpress/trunk/README.txt

 Stable Tag: 4.0.0

 == Description ==
-Collect 4x more responses with conversational apps using Typebot.
+Collect 4x more responses with conversational apps using Mozbot.

 👉 Build beautiful conversational apps and easily embed them in your Wordpress site.
-👉 Typebot helps you publish chat apps that feel native to your product and it provides the best experience for your users.
+👉 Mozbot helps you publish chat apps that feel native to your product and it provides the best experience for your users.
-👉 With Typebot, you collect the answer as soon as the user answers the first question.
+👉 With Mozbot, you collect the answer as soon as the user answers the first question.
 You get to know exactly when the user tends to drop your form.

-This plugin relies on Typebot which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
+This plugin relies on Mozbot which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
-💁‍♂️ More information about Typebot: https://www.typebot.io/
+💁‍♂️ More information about Mozbot: https://www.mozbot.io/
-👨🏼‍💻 How Typebot handles collected data: https://www.typebot.io/privacy-policies
+👨🏼‍💻 How Mozbot handles collected data: https://www.mozbot.io/privacy-policies

 == Installation ==
 1. Add the plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the ‘Plugins’ menu in WordPress
-3. Activate your Typebot with the "Typebot" admin button located in the sidebar
+3. Activate your Mozbot with the "Mozbot" admin button located in the sidebar

 == Changelog ==
 = 4.0.0 =